You are currently viewing How to Write Job Descriptions That Attract Quality Candidates

 How can I make my job description stand out?

-Should I use formal or casual language in job descriptions?
+Should I use formal or casual language?

 How long should a job description be?